A step by step guide to choosing the best Galapagos cruise

 What is the best cruise to the Galapagos?

-Well, there is no one answer, all the cruises are excellent because they take you around such a unique area, the Galapagos Islands.
-Obviously, the higher the costs, the better the services and the more luxurious is the boat.
+Well, there is no one answer; all the cruises are excellent because they take you around such a unique area, the Galapagos Islands.
+Obviously, the higher the costs, the better the services and the more luxurious the boat.
 However, even budget Galapagos Cruises will be able to take you around incredible places.
-It all boils down to what you want to see, how much time you have and the budget available.
+It all boils down to what you want to see, how much time you have, and the budget available.

 Why are Galapagos cruises so expensive?